-(b) In addition to the loan payments described in subparagraph (a) above, throughout the Loan Term, the Borrower shall pay to the Issuer as additional loan payments, within fifteen (15) days of the receipt of demand therefor, an amount equal to the sum of the reasonable expenses of the Issuer and the members thereof incurred (i) by reason of the Issuer's financing of the Project, or (ii) in connection with the carrying out of the Issuer's duties and obligations under the Issuer Documents, the payment of which is not otherwise provided for under this Loan Agreement.
-Other than the Annual Compliance Fee, the foregoing shall not be deemed to include any annual or continuing administrative or management fee beyond any initial administrative fee or fee for services rendered by the Issuer.

-(c) In addition, the Borrower shall pay as additional loan payments within fifteen (15) days after receipt of a written demand therefor the Ordinary Expenses and Extraordinary Expenses payable by the Issuer to the Trustee pursuant to and under the Indenture.

-(d) If, after making a valuation of the Debt Service Reserve Fund as set forth in the Indenture, the Trustee notifies the Borrower that the amount on deposit in the Debt Service Reserve Fund is less than the Debt Service Reserve Fund Requirement, the Borrower shall pay to the Trustee, in addition to the other amounts payable, as a special loan payment, on the first day of each January, April, July and October following such notification, an amount equal to one-fourth (1/4) of the total amount necessary to restore the balance in the Debt Service Reserve Fund Requirement.

-(e) The Borrower, pursuant to the Loan Agreement, agreed to make the above-mentioned payments in immediately available funds and without any further notice in lawful money of the United States of America.
-In the event the Borrower shall fail timely to make any payment described in subparagraph (a) above, the Borrower shall pay the same together with all late payment penalties specified in the Series 2017 Bonds.
+- (b) In addition to the loan payments described in subparagraph (a) above, throughout the Loan Term, the Borrower shall pay to the Issuer as additional loan payments, within fifteen (15) days of the receipt of demand therefor, an amount equal to the sum of the reasonable expenses of the Issuer and the members thereof incurred (i) by reason of the Issuer's financing of the Project, or (ii) in connection with the carrying out of the Issuer's duties and obligations under the Issuer Documents, the payment of which is not otherwise provided for under this Loan Agreement.
+Other than the Annual Compliance Fee, the foregoing shall not be deemed to include any annual or continuing administrative or management fee beyond any initial administrative fee or fee for services rendered by the Issuer. - (c) In addition, the Borrower shall pay as additional loan payments within fifteen (15) days after receipt of a written demand therefor the Ordinary Expenses and Extraordinary Expenses payable by the Issuer to the Trustee pursuant to and under the Indenture. - (d) If, after making a valuation of the Debt Service Reserve Fund as set forth in the Indenture, the Trustee notifies the Borrower that the amount on deposit in the Debt Service Reserve Fund is less than the Debt Service Reserve Fund Requirement, the Borrower shall pay to the Trustee, in addition to the other amounts payable, as a special loan payment, on the first day of each January, April, July and October following such notification, an amount equal to one-fourth (1/4) of the total amount necessary to restore the balance in the Debt Service Reserve Fund to the Debt Service Reserve Fund Requirement. - (e) The Borrower, pursuant to the Loan Agreement, agreed to make the above-mentioned payments in immediately available funds and without any further notice in lawful money of the United States of America.
+In the event the Borrower shall fail timely to make any payment described in subparagraph (a) above, the Borrower shall pay the same together with all late payment penalties specified in the Series 2018 Bonds.
 In the event the Borrower shall fail timely to make any payment described in subparagraph (b) above, the Borrower shall pay the same together with interest on such payment at the per annum rate of ten percent (10%), but in no event at a rate higher than the maximum lawful prevailing rate, from the date on which such payment was due until the date on which such payment is made.

-Simultaneously with the issuance of the Series 2017 Bonds, the Borrower will execute and deliver to the Issuer (i) a promissory note evidencing the loan by the Issuer to the Borrower of the proceeds of the Series 2017A Bonds, which promissory note will be endorsed by the Issuer, without recourse, to the Trustee for the benefit of the Holders of the Series 2017B Bonds and (ii) a promissory note evidencing the loan by the Issuer to the Borrower of the proceeds of the Series 2017B Bonds, which promissory note will be endorsed by the Issuer, without recourse, to the Borrower of the proceeds of the Series 2017B Bonds, which promissory note will be endorsed by the Issuer, without recourse, to the Trustee for the benefit of the Holders of the Series 2017 Bonds (collectively, the "Promissory Note").
-See

-"APPENDIX D - GLOSSARY AND SUMMARY OF CERTAIN DOCUMENTS - SUMMARY OF CERTAIN PROVISIONS OF THE LOAN AGREEMENT - Recitals."
+Simultaneously with the issuance of the Series 2018 Bonds, the Borrower will execute and deliver to the Issuer (i) a promissory note evidencing the loan by the Issuer to the Borrower of the proceeds of the Series 2018A Bonds, which promissory note will be endorsed by the Issuer, without recourse, to the Trustee for the benefit of the Holders of the Series 2018 Bonds and (ii) a promissory note evidencing the loan by the Issuer to the Borrower of the proceeds of the Series 2018B Bonds, which promissory note will be endorsed by the Issuer, without recourse, to the Trustee for the benefit of the Holders of the Series 2018 Bonds (collectively, the "Promissory Note").
+See "APPENDIX D - GLOSSARY AND SUMMARY OF CERTAIN DOCUMENTS - SUMMARY OF CERTAIN PROVISIONS OF THE LOAN AGREEMENT - Recitals."